Strategy Guide

 Why it works

-N regions need N distinct rows or columns to seat their queens.
-If only N are available between them, the group consumes all of them — leaving nothing for any other region on those lines.
+N regions need N different rows or columns for their queens.
+If only N lines are available to the group, the group uses all of them.
+No other region can use those lines.

 When it applies